beomjopark/OHT_analysis/README.md

 1. `selection_Int.pbs` : Profile selection and filtering procedure.

-    PBS consists of 4 MATLAB calls, but you should comment out all except the one you are intended to call.
+    The script consists of 4 MATLAB calls, but you should comment out all except the one you are intended to execute.
 Due to the computation time limit, `selectionAndVerticalIntegrationPchip_wrapper` splits the total dataset into `nParts`: Pre-2017 into 4 parts and 2017-18 into 2 parts.
 Check the `qsub` command to run which chunk (`iPart`) to process.

     `createDataMask_Distrib` will generate data mask for each pressure level in the list `intStartList`. `filterUsingMasks_Distrib` is actually a deprecated placeholder.